Does Weed Help IUD Cramps?

 - Take 500mg of ibuprofen or naproxen an hour before the procedure.

-How to Alleviate IUD Cramps
+More Ways to Alleviate IUD Cramps

+If smoking weed isn’t helping your IUD cramps, you have other options.
 With that, here are some ways you can alleviate IUD cramps.

 - Take over-the-counter medication – WebMD says your doctor will probably recommend acetaminophen, ibuprofen, or naproxen to take every couple of hours.